Rose GardenThis garden includes the best of shrub roses and ground cover roses. The garden includes more than 150 varieties of roses.

 Ione E. Burden Conference CenterThe conference center was built in memory of Ione E. Burden and her love for education.
 The conference center houses the AgCenter offices.
 It has a conference room that will seat 120 people in a setting of exposed beams and stained glass windows.

 Steele Burden Memorial OrangerieThe orangerie was designed by A. Hayes Town, a longtime friend of Steele Burden.
 The building was built as a memorial to Steele in recognition for his landscape contributions to LSU and the surrounding region.
-The orangerie includes a conference and catering room with maximum capacity of 15 persons and an atrium which will hold 95 persons.Some of the features coming to the Botanic Gardens include an herb garden, a pavilion and a tree house that can be used for small gatherings that look over the property.
+The orangerie includes a conference and catering room with maximum capacity of 15 persons and an atrium which will hold 95 persons.Some of the features coming to the Botanic Gardens include an herb garden, a pavilion and a tree house, which will be an elevated meeting facility for small groups.
 The Botanic Gardens serves as headquarters for several groups including the following:Burden Horticulture SocietyThe Burden Horticultural Society is a strategic partner in fulfilling the goals of the Burden Center Master Plan, including developing garden collections that reflect the heritage of south Louisiana and establishing focused gardens; greenhouses; and training and support facilities that will provide a complete horticultural education experience for the general public.
 In concert with the Burden Center Master Plan, the mission of BHS is to enhance and promote the Burden Center and its serene environment for the benefit of the public through educational programs, fundraising, and volunteerism.
 The Society hosts several annual events at Burden Center including A Brush with Burden, Arbor Day at Burden Center, Corn Maze and Pumpkin Patch and Burden Music Series.
 It conducts educational programing which includes Trees and Trails/Project Learning Tree and a monthly lunch and learn, Reflections in the Garden.
 The Society also hosts Wine and Roses, its annual fund raiser.

 Windrush GardensWindrush Gardens, which cover 25 acres, are the life’s work of Steele Burden, a legendary landscape architect in the Gulf South.
 Steele Burden was naturally artistic and worked in several media, from painting to sculpting.
 As a young man, Burden toured the important gardens of Europe, and he also had the opportunity to see and work in some of the surviving gardens of 19th century Louisiana plantations.
 Both of these garden types influenced his approach to garden design and his love for statuary in his gardens.
 Windrush Gardens was Burden’s personal laboratory for garden design where he worked on expanding and refining his masterpiece from his twenties until his death in 1995.
 Rural Life MuseumLSU A&M operates the Rural Life Museum in a 16-acre corner of the Burden property.
 Through its extensive collection of tools, utensils, furniture and farming equipment, the museum preserves and interprets an important part of the state’s and nation’s rural heritage.
 The museum also serves as a research facility for LSU students engaged in heritage conservation studies.At a future date in the next couple of years, the Botanic Gardens will also house the East Baton Rouge Parish Extension Office.The LSU AgCenter is one of 10 institutions of higher education in the Louisiana State University System.
 Headquartered in Baton Rouge, it provides educational services in every parish and conducts research and extension programs that contribute to the economic development of the state.
 The LSU AgCenter does not grant degrees nor benefit from tuition increases.
 The LSU AgCenter plays an integral role in supporting agricultural industries, enhancing the environment, and improving the quality of life through nutrition education and 4-H youth, family and community programs.